MAY IS MACULA MONTH: KNOW YOUR RISK!

 If you have had problems with Keratoconic lenses before you should consider this new technology because of:

 Getting fitted for your keratoconus is as simple as making an appointment to discuss your options.
 After an initial exam we will take special measurements of your corneal shape to determine the best lens course for you.
-Contact lens fitting can take a few weeks of fitting and adjustment during which time we will show you all you need to know about handling and cleaning lenses. |

 So if you have had problems with RPG lenses in the past and do not want to give up on good vision why not come and see us to review your options.
 All assessments for Keratoconus can be bulk-billed to medicare.